 - present theoretically anchored assignments in writing and/or through oral presentations, as well as provide constructive feedback to other students' oral and written presentations.

 Judgement and approach

-The course is examined through seminars, assignments, and in a final examination.
+The course is examined through active participation in compulsory activities, including individual and group-work assignments, and in written examinations.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator or a decision by the department's working group for study matters.